learningequality/kolibri-docs/docs/coach/quizzes.rst

   As you keep adding and removing the exercises you will see confirmation messages at the bottom.

 * Use the **Search** feature to look for topics and exercises about a specific subject.
-Write the search term in the field, press the :guilabel:`ENTER` key or click the |search| button to display the results.
+Write the search term in the field, press the :guilabel:`ENTER` key or click the |search| (search) button to display the results.

     .. figure:: /img/search-exam-resources.png
       :alt: There are 3 filters available to refine the search; click to open each and select one of the options.